VladimirAnaniev/search-engine/README.md

 This combined with the cutting-edge technologies our team uses makes **Search Engine** the natural choice when uour curiosity has piqued.

 The High Velocity Web Framework **Play** and a **Slick** Functional Relational Mapping enable us to deliver you the fastest and most reliable experience.
-And the backbone if the whole operation is our beloved friend **Spidey**.
+And the backbone of the whole operation is our beloved friend **Spidey**.

 ## Architecture
 Let's get technical now!